bz-hashtag-0780/Flow-Zero-to-Jacob/quests/04_ch4_quests.md

 #### Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
 Is this good?
 No, a better way would be to use references

+## Chapter 4 Day 4

+### CH4D4 Quest 1: Can you brainstorm any ways to distribute Minters to other people WITHOUT having to have 2 signers, or in other words, 2 AuthAccounts?